sorinmarti/django_ndr_core/docs/modules/what-is-ndr-core.rst

 thus saved for long term use.
 Repositories with this functionality (such as Zenodo or InvenioRDM) do a great job storing the data and ensuring FAIR principles (Findable, Accessible, Interoperable, Reusable) and providing important functionalities such as providing persistent identifiers.
 What these repositories can't do is showcase your data and present it with a pretty website.
-After a research project you want to present data with context,maybeyou want to publish studies alongside and you want to rapidly search it.
+After a research project you want to present data with context, maybe you want to publish studies alongside and you want to rapidly search it.
 NDR Core helps you to do just that.

 Who should use it?